Technical Analysis in Football

-Considering your successful career in football to-date, why have you chosen do a personal training qualification?
+Considering your successful career in football to-date, why have you chosen to do a personal training qualification?

 There are four pillars that are fundamental to the sport of football – technical, tactical, physical and psychological.
 Having spent many years working at the top level of professional football at clubs like Liverpool, Valencia and Inter Milan, I have tried to study and master each of these principles of the game.